Charter School Facilities: Overlooked and Underfunded

 The Ultimate Guide to Charter School Facility Financing:

 Thinking about a new facility for your charter school or enhancing your current one?
-This eBook shares straightforward and actionable advice on facilities planning, financing options, getting approved, choosing a partner, and much more!
+This guide shares straightforward and actionable advice on facilities planning, financing options, getting approved, choosing a partner, and much more!
 Download it here.

 Since the company’s inception in 2006, Charter School Capital has been committed to the success of charter schools.
 We help schools access, leverage, and sustain the resources charter schools need to thrive, allowing them to focus on what matters most – educating students.
 Our depth of experience working with charter school leaders and our knowledge of how to address charter school financial and operational needs have allowed us to provide over $1.8 billion in support of 600 charter schools that have educated over 1,027,000 students across the country.
 For more information on how we can support your charter school, contact us.
 We’d love to work with you!